Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Within the context of an activity handler all controls are keyboard driven
 via a set of keyboard "shortcuts".
 The mouse may optionally be used, but only for onscreen space selection (not for controls).
-A standardised interface is presented for querying the current keyboard map.
 [Designing an activity-handler](#designing-an-activity-handler)

 ### The form and contents of the EngageUI toolkit
-EngageUI is provided as an MIT licences source-code toolkit that consists of
+EngageUI is provided as an MIT licenced source-code toolkit that consists of
 1. A SessionManager that interfaces with the OSs windowing
 system and manages the user's interaction session.
 2. An abstract activity handler structure that the app populates
 with the ability to handle a specific user activity.
-3. A small set of predefined pop-up activity handlers
+3. A small set of concrete activity-handlers
 that are accessed through and managed by the SessionManager.
-These pop-up activity handlers are transient and handle common interaction tasks
+These activity-handlers  handle common interaction tasks
 such as providing access to the OSs file system
 and implementing an app's dashboard.